britishgas-engineering/ember-appointment-slots-pickers/README.md

 ## Tree-shaking ##

-Based on https://github.com/broccolijs/broccoli-funnel, and extended with `bundles` that you can include or exclude.
+Based on [broccoli-funnel](https://github.com/broccolijs/broccoli-funnel), and extended with `bundles` that you can include or exclude.
 The available keys for bundles correspond to the different calendars (`easy`, `mobile`, `desktop`, `cards`, `pickadate`) and also a `bg` bundle that you have to exclude if you work for British Gas (otherwise just ignore this bundle).

-For example:
+Some examples:

 _The below will only load the `easy-slot-picker` component and associated files, including stylesheets:_
 ```javascript